 Consumer Reports said the problems aren’t significant enough to stand in the way of recommending the handset.

 “Apple’s new maps app, available on iPhone 5 and other iPhones, is competent enough, even if it falls short of what’s available for free on many other phones,” Consumer Reports said.

-Apple switched to its own mapping software with the iPhone 5, replacing Google Inc. (GOOG)’s product, which had provided the mapping data since the iPhone was first introduced in 2007.
+Apple switched to its own mapping software with the iPhone 5, replacing Google Inc. (GOOG:US)’s product, which had provided the mapping data since the iPhone was first introduced in 2007.
 The switch was the latest evidence of Apple’s business rivalry with Google, which makes the Android operating system used by Samsung Electronics Co.
 (005930) and other smartphone makers.

 The Cupertino, California-based company sold 5 million iPhone 5 models in its first three days on sale last month.
 The company is battling rivals including Samsung for dominance in a smartphone market estimated to be worth $219.1 billion by Bloomberg Industries.

 Apple shares (AAPL:US)fell 2.1 percent to $652.59 at the close in New York.
 The stock has risen 61 percent this year.

 To contact the reporter on this story: Adam Satariano in San Francisco at email@example.com

 To contact the editor responsible for this story: Tom Giles at firstname.lastname@example.org